 That was until I read Dr. Perlmutter’s book Grain Brain and learned that you actually can grow brain cells.
 I learned that thinner people have bigger brains and that calorie restriction helps build brain cells and new neural networks to connect those cells.
 It just takes the right formula, a formula that doesn’t include any grains or starches.

 High starch food just doesn’t have enough nutrition to compensate for the overload of glucose it pours into your system.

 The system it starts with is your digestive system.
-Then it moves to your circulatory system where it can effect every other system, and then your brain, pancreas and kidneys and eventually most all other organs, until it give us the statistics above.
+Then it moves to your circulatory system where it can affect every other system, and then your brain, pancreas, and kidneys and eventually most all other organs until it gives us the statistics above.
 Since the most ubiquitous forms of these diseases involve inflammation, and these foods are a major cause of inflammation, doesn’t it make sense that if you removed these foods from the diet, you would remove a major cause of the diseases that are influenced by it?

 Why are they still promoted like they are?

 Where’s the recommendation from more doctors to stop eating it?

 There’s absolutely no rationality to it, except greed.